mohithlingosme/Tradebot/README.md

     DATABASE_URL="postgresql://finbot:finbot123@localhost:5432/market_data" python create_user.py
     ```

-5.  **Seed the database (optional):**
+4.  **Seed the Database (Optional):**
-    - To populate the database with initial data, run the seeding script from the host machine.
+    -   To populate the database with initial data, run the seeding script:
-    - Open a new terminal at the root of the project and run the following command:

     **For PowerShell:**
     ```powershell